-- The AAR should disclose the measurement approach for each portfolio such as, - i. the general measurement approach (GMA), variable fee approach (VFA) or premium allocation approach (PAA) approach. - For contracts measured under the PAA, provide explanation for: - i. how the insurer has satisfied the eligibility requirements of IFRS 17 (when applicable, provide a summary of the calculations or tests that have been performed), - ii. the method chosen to recognize insurance acquisition cash flows, - iii. the process or procedure used to determine onerous contracts, and - iv. any discount rates applied in valuing the liabilities. - For contracts measured under the VFA, provide details on how the contracts meet the definition of insurance contracts with direct participation features.
+- The AAR should disclose the measurement approach for each portfolio such as, - i. the general measurement approach (GMA), variable fee approach (VFA) or premium allocation approach (PAA) approach. - ii.
+With respect to methodology, the AAR should contain identification of major accounting choices that deviate from industry norms where known (for example, use of general measurement model for lines of business that qualify for premium allocation approach or variable fee approach) - For contracts measured under the PAA, provide explanation for: - i. how the insurer has satisfied the eligibility requirements of IFRS 17 (when applicable, provide a summary of the calculations or tests that have been performed), - ii. the method chosen to recognize insurance acquisition cash flows, - iii. the process or procedure used to determine onerous contracts, and - iv. any discount rates applied in valuing the liabilities.

+• For contracts measured under the VFA, provide details on how the contracts meet the definition of insurance contracts with direct participation features.